cattlepoint/cattlepoint-aer3-week3/README.md

 }
 ```

-#### Access Jenkins and install the necessary plugins
+### Access Jenkins and install the necessary plugins
 * Open the Jenkins URL in your web browser (e.g., http://jenkin-......us-east-1.elb.amazonaws.com)
 * The first time you access Jenkins, it will prompt you to unlock it using an initial admin password.
-* To find the initial admin password, run the following command in your terminal:
+* To find the initial admin password, run the following command in your terminal to access the Jenkins instance via EC2 Instance Connect:
 ```sh
 INSTANCE_ID=$(aws cloudformation describe-stack-resource \
                 --stack-name jenkins-ci \